image-js/image-js-docs/docs/Tutorials/ROI analysis.md

     washersAndNuts.push(roi);
   }
 }
-//part where elements are distinguished const washers = [];
+//Part where elements are distinguished. const washers = [];
 const nuts = [];
 for (const roi of washersAndNuts) {